mygamedevtools/scene-loader/README.md

 Loading scenes with this package implies that the scenes **will always be loaded as Additive**.
 That is simply because there is no advantage in loading scenes in the **Single** load scene mode when you expect to work with multiple scenes.

-In order to standardize how the scenes are loaded, you'll be using `ISceneLoader`, `ISceneManager` and `ILoadSceneInfo` objects.
+In order to standardize how the scenes are loaded, you'll be using `ISceneLoader`, `ISceneManager`, and `ILoadSceneInfo` objects.

 ```mermaid
 flowchart BT